 Some countries, such as Iran, have very specific requirements about how the fingerprint card should be submitted.
 Be sure to advise the Red Seal Notary fingerprint technician of all your requirements and provide any instruction sheets.

 It is very important to check the specific requirements for each country before you have your fingerprints taken.
 Bring in any instructions so we can provide the best possible assistance.

 If you require a Certified Criminal Record Check (police certificate) from Canada for your permanent residence or citizenship application, you must obtain digital fingerprints to submit to the Royal Canadian Mounted Police (RCMP).
 The RCMP does not accept ink and roll fingerprints.

-You are required to present two pieces of original, valid, government issued photo identification every time you get fingerprinted.
+You are required to present two pieces of original, valid, government-issued photo identification every time you get fingerprinted.
 At least one of the pieces of identification must include a photo.
-Examples of acceptable identification include valid passports, driver’s licences, national identity cards, and birth certificates.
+Examples of acceptable identification include valid passports, driver’s licenses, national identity cards, and birth certificates.
 Social insurance cards and health cards are not acceptable forms of identification.